 Pétrus

-a red wine.
+is a red wine.
 Merlot is the dominant grape.
-Although Petrus

 The

-3 times higher than Petrus !
-Romanée Conti is
+2 or 3 times higher than Petrus !
+Romanée

 The